aforward9600/pokemonpalette/README.md

   - Full Restore when used in battle to heal HP now undoes the stat changes of brn/par
   - Haze and status-curing items now clear the toxic counter
   - The function that applies badge stat-ups now selectively boosts the correct stat when called during a stat-up/down effect
+  - A wild marowak is no longer assumed to be the ghost marowak
+  - Pokedoll is disallowed during ghost marowak battle

 - Move fixes
   - dire hit/focus energy now quadruples crit rate instead of quarters